-Rehabilitation means care for restoration (including by education or training) of one's prior ability to function at a level of Maximum Therapeutic Benefit.
-This type of care must be Acute Rehabilitation, Sub-Acute Rehabilitation, or intensive day Rehabilitation, and it includes Rehabilitation Therapy and Pain Management
+Rehabilitation means the medically necessary services that help a person keep, restore or improve skills and function for daily living that have been lost or impaired because a person was sick, hurt or disabled.
+This type of care includes Acute Rehabilitation, Sub-Acute Rehabilitation, or intensive day Rehabilitation, and it includes Rehabilitation Therapy and Pain Management Programs.

-Programs.
 An inpatient hospitalization will be deemed to be for Rehabilitation at the time the patient has been Medically Stabilized and begins to receive Rehabilitation Therapy or treatment under a Pain Management Program.